TexasInstruments/tensorflow-lite-micro-examples/README.md

 2. Download and install the latest **MSP432P401R** SDK ([instructions](https://www.ti.com/tool/download/SIMPLELINK-MSP432-SDK))
 3. Install the GCC toolchain
     1. Launch Code Composer Studio
-    2. When prompted for a workspace directory, provide a new directory name to create a new workspace (or select an existing workspace directory), and press "Launch"  - afterwhich the main IDE windows will become visible
+    2. When prompted for a workspace directory, provide a new directory name to create a new workspace (or select an existing workspace directory), and press "Launch"  - after which the main IDE windows will become visible
     3. Go to the Help menu and select - Install GCC ARM Compiler Tools… -> a window titled "Install" will open
     - On the bottom, uncheck "Show only the latest versions of available software"
     - In the middle, expand the "ARM GCC Tools" tree